Counter-Strike: Global Offensive: Post-launch updates

 In November 2017, an update to the competitive matchmaking was announced.
 Called the "Trust Factor", it meant a player's "Trust Factor" would be calculated through both in-game and Steam-wide actions.
 Factors such as playtime on Global Offensive, times a user has been reported for cheating, playtime on other Steam games, and other behaviors hidden by Valve are taken into consideration when a user's "Trust Factor" is developed.
 This was done in an attempt to let the community bond back together in matchmaking, as Prime matchmaking separated Prime and non-Prime players from each other.
 Valve will not let users view their "Trust Factor" or reveal all of the factors deciding one's "Trust".
 In August 2018, an offline version of the game was released that allows the players to play offline with bots.

 An update released on December 6, 2018, made the game fully free to play.
 Users who had purchased the game prior to this update were automatically updated to "Prime" status and given modes that can drop cosmetic items.
-In addition, the new version introduced a battle royale mode called "Danger Zone".
+In addition, the new version introduced a battle royale mode called "Danger Zone", and brought a new interface style called "Panorama", which replaced the former Scaleform Interface.

 In November 2019, Operation Shattered Web was released.
 It operated similarly to the previous operations and introduced new character models and a battle pass system.

 In April 2020, source code for 2018 versions of Counter-Strike: Global Offensive and Team Fortress 2 were leaked on the Internet.
 This created fears that malicious users would take advantage of the code to develop potential remote code execution software and attack game servers or players' own computers.
 Several ongoing fan projects temporarily halted development in wake of this news until better confirmation of the impact of the leak could be determined.
 Valve confirmed the legitimacy of the code leaks, but stated they do not believe it impacts servers and clients running the latest official builds of either game.

 In December 2020, Operation Broken Fang was released accompanied with a cinematic trailer, the first official Counter-Strike: Global Offensive cinematic trailer in eight years since the official launch trailer.

 In May 2021, a subscription service called "CS:GO 360 Stats" was released for US$0.99 per month.
 It includes access to detailed match stats from official Competitive, Premier, and Wingman game modes and the Round Win Chance report introduced in Operation Broken Fang.
 The update was met with a mixed response from players, with many pointing to free third-party websites that provided similar stats.